Rickcau/api-transcript-service/README.md

 # Transcript Summary API - Blob Trigger
 In this example, I demonstrate how to leverage an Isolated Azure Function Blob Trigger that parses a Teams Meeting Transcript into a condensed format that is then used by AI to summarize the condensed transcript.

+The purpose for condensing the transcript is to reduce the number of AI tokens needed to summarize the meeting.
+Simply put, there are better formats that can be used when asking AI to summarize the meeting which makes it more efficent for AI to summarize and reduces token usage.
+If needed you could augment the TranscriptService class to chunk the data, especially if the file is large.

 ## Technologies used

 1. Isolated Azure Functions with a Blob Trigger